-F Efficient financial • Clear budget setting Deliver ARB's work as set 5. management.
+5. Efficient financial Clear budget setting The budget setting and Deliver ARB's work as set 5.
+Efficient financial management.
 Clear budget setting process agreed and understood by Board.
 Regular monitoring of outcomes against budget, along with forward planning, horizon scanning and early warning alert mechanism of variances to the Board.
 Prompt notification of fees.
 Alignment of budget to Business Plan, including capital projects.
 Provide 3 year forecasts to capture longer term financial obligations.
-Deliver ARB's work as set out in the 2015 Business Plan within budget.
-To deliver the 2015 fee process efficiently, with clear and timely communication, with registrants who are aware of the fee cut-off date, resulting in a lower number of registrants being removed for non-payment than in 2014.
+The budget setting and monitoring process remains unchanged.
+The estimated amount of retention fees is collected and there is no adverse impact as a result of the outcome of the Periodic Review.
+Deliver ARB's work as set out in the 2016 Business Plan within budget.
+To deliver the 2016 fee process efficiently, with clear and timely communication, with registrants who are aware of the fee cut-off date, resulting in a lower number of registrants being removed for non-payment than in 2015.
 An informed Board, who are provided information in a timely and concise way.
 7. Compliance with legal obligations Health and safety.
 Employment requirements.
 Data handling.
 PAYE.
-No adverse health and safety incidents taking place during 2015.
+Regular reviews as required by law.
+Compliance with relevant legislation.
+Seek legal advice when required.
+No adverse health and safety incidents taking place during 2016.
 Implement any required changed to procedures and processes as required.
 8. IT strategy Keep under regular review the strategic IT development plan, maximising digital and self- service opportunities.
 Understand the ongoing needs and vision for the organisation, including a strategy on continuous improvement and efficiency savings through technology.
 Build further use of the organisations website and online tools/systems.
-Internal and external systems remain stable with no down time.
+Identify costs, and long term savings, ensuring resources are available to execute the plan. £35k Building Resilience Project Internal and external systems remain stable with no down time.
 External systems remain accessible and fit for purpose, and responsive to any feedback received.
 The I.T. strategy continues to support the objectives of the Board.
-9. Communications Develop and implement a plan to continuously improve our communications with stakeholders, including updating the layout and content of ARB's website; developing our social media profile; and raising awareness of ARB and the Register of Architects.
-Increase in the number of visitors to the website.
-Regular messages about ARB disseminated via social media Demonstrable evidence of stronger relationships with consumer organisations and
+9. Communications Develop and implement a plan to continuously improve our communications with stakeholders, including updating the layout accessibility and content of ARB's website; developing our social media profile; and raising awareness of ARB and the Register of Website is a primary reference source for members of the public/architects and other organisations.
+Continuous improvements will be made to ensure we provide information in Increase in the number of visitors to the website.
+Regular messages about ARB disseminated via social media.
+Demonstrable evidence of stronger relationships with consumer organisations and